 Extreme climate conditions over the last 20 years have greatly added to the number and intensity of slab heave cases.
 In particular, extended droughts have set the conditions for the second factor and the extensive highly reactive basalt plains in the west and north of Melbourne provide the first factor.
-Poor building practises and very wet years between droughts account for the third factor.
+Poor building practises, poor landscaping and very wet years between droughts account for the third factor.

 Let’s run through a typical slab heave scenario that has occurred numerous times over the last 20 years.
 First, an area of highly reactive soil is subjected to below-average rainfall and so dry soil moisture conditions are created.
 The house block is cut flat usually for a waffle slab which instantly creates poor drainage.
 Then, the builder builds a small artificial batter up against the slab which can be made anything such as gravels, tan bark or loose soil, and is poorly compacted.
 The batter allows moisture in around the footing but restricts evaporation therefore increasing the moisture at the edge of the slab.
 Once the roof is constructed, if temporary downpipes are not connected then any rainfall or moisture is discharged in a concentrated area onto the fill batter up against the footing which further increases the moisture and the soil begins to swell.
 If the soil is not graded away as required in the Australian standards, then further moisture can collect around the edge of the slab.
 I have recorded a soil moisture increase of over 70% on a typical building site compared to a neighbouring vacant block in the west of Melbourne.

 In the worst scenarios the sewer pipes break or leak and cause extreme heave which is much greater than heave caused by stormwater or drainage issues.